LambertLeong/handwritting_recognition_hicss/README.md

 We developed custom hardware to measure wrist movement, like a smart watch or wearable IOT device, during writing.
 We were able to analyze the data and build a machine learning classifier that can identify the digit, zero or one, being written.
 The code for the hardware, analysis, and model are located in this repo.

-For more information contact [Lambert Leong](lambert3@hawaii.edu)
+For more information contact [Lambert Leong](lambert3@hawaii.edu) To learn more about the project and manuscript check out [lambertleong.com](https://www.lambertleong.com/projects)

 ## Hardware and Code